The world class vineyards of Burgundy, France

 The monks were Burgundy’s first vignerons.
 In 1109 they were granted the land of Vougeot, establishing cellars at Clos Prieur, where we later dined.

-Clos Prieur, Château de Gilly, Burgundy.
+The Clos Prieur at the Château de Gilly, Burgundy

 In time, they traded their wines to Dijon in the north, Beaune in the south, and to local landlords and innkeepers.
 In the fifteenth century Philip the Good, Duke of Burgundy, introduced Pinot Noir, the grape that would work a quiet miracle.
 To this day, Burgundy’s great red wines are made exclusively from Pinot Noir.